 Members of Australian Aboriginal and Torres Strait Islander communities are respectfully advised that some of the artists featured in this exhibition have passed away.

-This exhibition is organized by the American Federation of Arts and the Seattle Art Museum.
+Ancestral Modern: Australian Aboriginal Art from the Kaplan & Levi Collection is organized by the American Federation of Arts and the Seattle Art Museum.

 It was made possible by the generosity of Mrs. Donald M. Cox, the Wolfensohn Family Foundation, and an anonymous donor.

 Support for this exhibition at the Blanton is provided in part by Ellen and David Berman.

 The Blanton presentation is organized by Claire Howard, Assistant Curator of Modern and Contemporary Art, Blanton Museum of Art